jiaweizhao1008/appliedscienceproject/README.md

 The dataset is download from Kaggle: https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe.
 This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
 Meanwhile, the geographical location of hotels are also provided for further analysis.

+The business goal is to analyze the hotels situation, and predict the sentiment based on reviewers' comment.

 Data Content
 -------------
 The csv file contains 17 fields.
 The description of each field is as below: